Dodes'ka-den is a 1970 film from Japan, directed by Akira Kurosawa.

 - Cool Old Guy: Tanba, the old man who serves as a sort of village elder.
 When a burglar enters his little hut and tries to make off with a box, the old man wakes up and says no, that's his tool chest.
 He then gives the burglar his cash and tells him to come back later for more, but to come in through the window.
 When a policeman ends up capturing the burglar and brings him back to Tanba's house so he can identify the burglar, he repeats what Tanba said and did when he broke in, to which Tanba insists that he dreamed up the whole thing, letting the burglar go free due to lack of evidence.

-- Crapsack World: They live in a goddamn garbage dump.
+- Crapsack World: Naturally, seeing that they live in a garbage dump.

 - Death of a Child: The boy dies after eating some tainted mackerel.
 And it's because his idiot father told him not to boil the fish, insisting that it was fine because it was pickled, boiling it will ruin the taste and whoever told him to boil it was wrong.